-KEYNOTE-811 is an on-going multicenter (92 sites across 19 countries), placebo-controlled, randomized (1:1 ratio), double-blind, phase III study evaluating the efficacy and safety of adding pembrolizumab (200 mg every 3 weeks) to SOC therapy with trastuzumab and platinum-fluoropyrimidine doublet chemotherapy as first-line therapy for HER2-positive advanced gastric or GEJ cancer in adult patients.
-Patients were randomly allocated to receive either pembrolizumab (full study population n = 350; PD-L1 CPS ≥1 subgroup n = 298) or placebo (full study population n = 348; PD-L1 CPS ≥ 1 subgroup n = 296) each in combination with SOC therapy (trastuzumab in combination with cisplatin/5-FU [FP] or capecitabine/oxaliplatin [CAPOX]).
-Randomization was stratified by geographic region (Australia, Europe, Israel, and North America vs. Asia vs. rest of the world), investigator's choice of chemotherapy regimen (FP vs. CAPOX), and PD-L1 expression at baseline (CPS ≥ 1 vs. < 1).
-HER2 status and PD-L1 expression were determined by FDA approved assays, and were conducted at a central laboratory.
-KEYNOTE-811 assessed progression-free survival (PFS) per RECIST 1.1 assess by Blinded Independent Central Review (BICR) and overall survival (OS) as dual primary efficacy endpoints, in which the study success is claimed if a statistically significant analysis results are demonstrated for at least one of the two primary end points.
-Secondary end points included overall response rate (ORR) and duration of response per RECIST 1.1, and harms.
-Exploratory end points included the following health-related quality of life (HRQoL) measures: the European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30 (EORTC QLQ-C30), European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-STO22 (EORTC QLQ-C30), and the EQ-5D-5L.
+KEYNOTE-811 is an ongoing multicentre (92 sites across 19 countries), placebo-controlled, randomized (1:1 ratio), double-blind, phase III study evaluating the efficacy and safety of adding pembrolizumab (200 mg every 3 weeks) to SOC therapy with trastuzumab and platinum-fluoropyrimidine doublet chemotherapy as first-line therapy for HER2-positive advanced gastric or GEJ cancer in adult patients.
+Patients were randomly allocated to receive either pembrolizumab (full study population n = 350; PD-L1 CPS ≥ 1 subgroup n = 298) or placebo (full study population n = 348; PD-L1 CPS ≥ 1 subgroup n = 296) each in combination with SOC therapy (trastuzumab in combination with cisplatin/5-FU [FP] or capecitabine/oxaliplatin [CAPOX]).

+Randomization was stratified by geographic region (Australia, Europe, Israel, and North America versus Asia versus rest of the world), investigator's choice of chemotherapy regimen (FP versus CAPOX), and PD-L1 expression at baseline (CPS ≥ 1 versus < 1).
+HER2 status and PD-L1 expression were determined by FDA-approved assays, and were conducted at a central laboratory.
+KEYNOTE-811 assessed PFS per RECIST 1.1 assessed by blinded independent central review (BICR) and OS as dual primary efficacy end points, in which the study success is claimed if statistically significant analysis results are demonstrated for at least 1 of the 2 primary end points.
+Secondary end points included overall response rate and duration of response per RECIST 1.1, and harms.
+Exploratory end points included the following HRQoL measures: the European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30 (EORTC QLQ-C30), European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-STO22 (EORTC QLQSTO22), and the EQ-5D-5L.

-KEYNOTE-811 met the protocol defined criterion of success (1-sided alpha-level testing 0.0013) at the second interim analysis (IA2; data cut-off date May 25, 2022) in which the stratified hazard ratio (HR) for PFS was 0.72 (95% CI, 0.60 to 0.87; p = 0.0002) in favour of pembrolizumab plus SOC (median, 10.0 months; 95% CI 8.6 to 11.7 months) versus placebo plus SOC (median, 8.1 months; 95% CI, 7.0 to 8.5 months).
-Pre-specified subgroup analysis noted that the treatment effect of pembrolizumab plus SOC on PFS compared to placebo plus SOC was attributable to the PD-L1 CPS of 1 or more 1 subgroup, who made up 85.1% of the total population.
+KEYNOTE-811 met the protocol-defined criterion of success (1-sided alpha-level testing 0.0013) at the second interim analysis (IA2; data cut-off date May 25, 2022) in which the stratified HR for PFS was 0.72 (95% CI, 0.60 to 0.87; P = 0.0002) in favour of pembrolizumab plus SOC (median, 10.0 months; 95% CI, 8.6 to 11.7 months) versus placebo plus SOC (median, 8.1 months; 95% CI, 7.0 to 8.5 months).
+Prespecified subgroup analysis noted that the treatment effect of pembrolizumab plus SOC on PFS compared to placebo plus SOC was attributable to the PD-L1 CPS of 1 or more than 1 subgroups, who made up 85.1% of the total population.
 A clear benefit was not observed in the subgroup of patients with PD-L1 CPS of less than 1, which included relatively few patients.
-Among patients with PD-L1 CPS of 1 or more (hereafter referred to as the subgroup of patients who have PD-L1 positive disease), PFS was statistically longer in the pembrolizumab plus SOC group than in placebo plus SOC group (HR, 0.70; 95% CI, 0.58 to 0.85).
+Among patients with PD-L1 CPS of 1 or more (hereafter referred to as the subgroup of patients who have PD-L1 positive disease), PFS was statistically more prolonged in the pembrolizumab plus SOC group than in placebo plus SOC group (HR, 0.70; 95% CI, 0.58 to 0.85).
 Based on analyses conducted at IA2, the sponsor proposed that the indication population be limited to patients who had the subgroup of patients who have PD-L1 positive disease.
-Accordingly, this CADTH review of KEYNOTE-811 will present data from both the full study population and the subgroup of patients who had PD-L1 positive disease as per the Health Canada indication.
+Accordingly, this CADTH review of KEYNOTE-811 will present data from the total study population and the subgroup of patients with PD-L1 positive disease as per the Health Canada indication.